Don’t allow unlimited function venues on rural zoned land

 The NSW State Government Dept of Planning needs to realise:

-- Each region is unique and deserves to be treated as such.
-Not all regions in NSW have the same land parcel sizes nor the same topography
+- Not all regions in NSW have the same land parcel sizes nor the same topography

-- Not all regions have the same tourism requirements – some need a boost to tourism – some have adequate levels of tourism
+- Not all regions have the same tourism requirements

-- Not all ‘primary producers’ are family farmers dedicated to their communities who care about their neighbours and their relationships
+- Not all ‘primary producers’ are family farmers dedicated to their communities who care about their neighbours and their relationships.

 Call to Action